wolfpacs/wolfpacs/README.md

 ## Mental model

 Any router / load balancer has two sides.
-On side facing the outside world.
+One side facing the outside world.
 And the other side facing the inside world (workers).

 We expose port 11112 for outside clients of WolfPACS.